javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 list.next.next.next = { value: 4 };

 *!*
-// prepend the new value to the list list = { value: "new item", next: list };
+// add a new item to the beginning of a linked list list = { value: "new item", next: list };
 */!*
 ```